 - 1 cup finely chopped onion

-- 1 tablespoon fresh chopped tarragon leaves
+- 1 tablespoon fresh chopped tarragon or thyme leaves

-- 3/4 cup ( 175 ml) coconut milk (not low fat)
+- 3/4 cup canned coconut milk full fat

 - Salt and pepper to taste

-- Prep mushrooms – With a paring knife, trim mushrooms stems flush to the base.
+- Prep the mushrooms – With a paring knife, trim mushrooms stems flush to the base.
 Discard stems.
 To clean mushrooms, cup 2-3 mushrooms in your hands and quickly run them under a trickle of cold water, rubbing the mushrooms gently between your hands.
 Place washed mushrooms on a clean kitchen towel or paper towel.
-Slice mushrooms about 1/8″ thick (3 mm) in a food processor with the slicing blade or by hand.
+Slice mushrooms 1/8″ thick (3 mm) in a food processor with the slicing blade or by hand.